-To mitigate these risks, today’s Release Managers need more sophisticated tools than email and spreadsheets.
-They need realtime visualisation and collaboration tools and the ability to direct proceedings with accuracy and auditable transparency.
+To mitigate operational risk, today’s Release Managers need more sophisticated tools than email and spreadsheets.
+They need real-time visualisation and collaboration tools and the ability to direct proceedings with accuracy and auditable transparency.

 A cutover quickly becomes like trying to get a team to put on a Broadway musical via emails and conference calls.
 The further complication is the inevitable issue that changes the production from My Fair Lady to West Side Story in the middle of the night on a Saturday.

 This is a fundamental problem of team orchestration that is only going to become more prominent.
 Globally distributed teams with a list of tasks that cannot get context in real time of who is doing what are prone to behaviours that are problematic but hard to avoid: they locally optimise their work, leading to doing things out of order, or they sometimes don’t do anything whilst awaiting instruction from the centre.
 Who could blame anyone for locally optimising their work?
 It looks good, people get a lot of things done and look efficient but this leads to running roughshod over critical dependencies.
 Not doing anything has similarly issue-ridden consequences.